-Accordingly, we are clarifying that fuel or technical grade ethanol that does not meet USP or FCC requirements may be considered for use in hand sanitizer under this temporary policy only if the following circumstances are present:
+Accordingly, we are clarifying that fuel or technical grade ethanol that does not meet USP or FCCrequirements may be considered for use in hand sanitizer under this temporary policy only if the following circumstances are present:

-- Fuel or technical grade ethanol does not contain gasoline or any of its components (e.g., n- heptane). - Impurities meet the interim limits listed in Table 1 below and no other potentially harmful impurities are present other than those addressed in Table 1.
-If a firm wishes to use or supply a fuel or technical grade ethanol that does not meet USP or FCC requirements, the firm should test the ethanol (or have a third party laboratory conduct testing) to identify the levels of impurities listed in the USP monograph as well as any other potentially harmful impurities that may be present given the manufacturing environment.
+- Fuel or technical grade ethanol does not contain gasoline or any of its components (e.g., n-heptane). - Impurities meet the interim limits listed in Table 1 below and no other potentially harmful impurities are present other than those addressed in Table 1.
+If a firm wishes to use or supply a fuel or technical grade ethanol that does not meet USP or FCC requirements, the firm should testthe ethanol (or have a third party laboratory conduct testing) to identify the levels of impurities listed in the USP monograph as well as any other potentially harmful impurities that may be present given the manufacturing environment.
 These impurities and their interim limits in ethanol for use in hand sanitizer under this policy are provided in Table 1 below.
 These interim limits take into account the expected clinical usage and administration of hand sanitizers described under this temporary policy.
 We recommend using test methods described in USP.

+Table 1

 Impurity Interim Limit under this policy

 Methanol NMT 630 ppm

 Benzene NMT 2 ppm

-Acetaldehyde NMT 50 ppm\
+Acetaldehyde NMT 50 ppm

 Acetal (1,1-diethoxyethane) NMT 50 ppm

 Sum of all other impurities NMT 300 ppm

-Legal Stuff: The use of these materials is at your own risk.
+Acetaldehyde appears to be genotoxic, and potentially carcinogenic, when in direct contact with tissues.
+Given the large number of applications of this product expected by consumers and health care personnel during the public health emergency, exposure to hand sanitizer with high levels of acetaldehyde poses a significant safety concern.
+We are aware that some consumers and health care personnel are currently experiencing difficulties accessing alcohol-based hand sanitizers and that the CDC recommends consumers use hand sanitizer containing at least 60% alcohol when soap and water are unavailable.33 CDC recommends consumers use hand sanitizer containing at least 60% ethanol when soap and water are unavailable.
+Therefore, FDA is temporarily willing to consider ethanol containing acetaldehyde above that permitted by USP at an interim level no higher than 50 ppm, for use in hand sanitizer under this temporary policy.
+An interim upper limit of 50 ppm is based on available toxicity data for acetaldehyde considering Legal Stuff: The use of these materials is at your own risk.
 DISCUS and other contributors accept no liability for your reliance on any of these materials.
 Nothing in this document constitutes legal advice.
 We suggest that you consult with your attorney for any specific guidance on legal or regulatory compliance.

-&lt;sup>30 Ethanol that contains carcinogens or other harmful impurities at unacceptable levels poses a safety risk to consumers and health care personnel using hand sanitizers.
-Ethanol that contains harmful levels of impurities and hand sanitizer products containing such ethanol would be considered adulterated under the FD&C Act; products are adulterated if they are prepared, packed, or held under insanitary conditions whereby it may have been rendered injurious to health (see section 501(a)(2)(A)).
-The toxicology for acetaldehyde differs when ingested as part of an alcoholic beverage (versus applied to the skin as with hand sanitizer), in part due to the liver's metabolism of acetaldehyde.
+30 Ethanol that contains carcinogens or other harmful impurities at unacceptable levels poses a safety risk to consumers and health care personnel using hand sanitizers.
+Ethanol that contains harmful levels of impurities and hand sanitizer products containing such ethanol would be considered adulterated under the FD&C Act; products are adulterated if they are prepared, packed, or held under insanitary conditions whereby it may have been rendered injurious to health (see section 501(a)(2)(A)).31 The toxicology for acetaldehyde differs when ingested as part of an alcoholic beverage (versus applied to the skin as with hand sanitizer), in part due to the liver's metabolism of acetaldehyde.